One of the most striking credentials you could have on your resume is first aid training certification.

 Australia’s labour system is unique in that it puts a certain premium on career development.
 To this end, the country registers employees into Continuing Professional Development (CPD) programs, in which professionals accumulate CPD points that are either mandatory or optional.

 "CPD is one of the key mechanisms by which high standards of professional practice and the relevance and currency of qualifications and experience are maintained," as quoted from an article published by Design Matters National.

 ‘Formal CPD’ involves activities such as participation in short courses that enhance or add to your skills.
 It includes activities such as work-related courses and attendance at conferences.
 ‘Informal CPD’ includes learning new skills on the job and being mentored by somebody with more experience in your field.
 Informal CPD can also take place away from work settings – for example, when professionals learn about leadership by volunteering in their local community.

-The “formal” CPD branch entails finishing specialised short courses or attending industry-relevant events, such as conferences and seminars.
-One key example is that of a course in first aid training in Sydney, which will yield a nationally recognised statement of attainment, certification that is valid for 3 years, and corresponding CPD points.
+A relevant example of CPD is that of a course in first aid training, which will yield a nationally recognised statement of attainment – certification that is valid for 3 years, and corresponding CPD points.